veeprayas/VEHICULAR_CLOUD_COMPUTING/README.md

 Currently, the Makefile does not check if any of the .cpp or .hpp files have changed, so to properly build the following must be done:

 make clean make

+You can also create a new folder and run the .cpp in the newly created folder using a C++ IDE and Debugger

 </pre>